 Undergraduate Studies: A Statement of the College's Position

-The College expects all undergraduates to give priority to their studies during the eight-week teaching term (Full Term) and to use such parts of the vacations as are necessary to consolidate their existing work and prepare for the term ahead.
+The College expects all undergraduates to give priority to their studies during every term and to use such parts of the vacations as are necessary to consolidate their existing work and prepare for the term ahead.
 Directors of Studies will give guidance on what is required in this respect.
 Students who believe it may be difficult for them to devote part of each vacation to academic study should also discuss their situation with their Tutor.
 The College is committed to providing support to help ensure that all students are in a position to meet this requirement.
 The College supports the participation by its students in a wide range of extra-curricular activities and is proud of the many achievements by Selwyn undergraduates in many fields.
 Nonetheless, work comes first.

 The College can send an undergraduate down for reason of serious and prolonged neglect of their studies that is found to render them unfit to study.
-Such neglect is also rare.
+Such neglect is rare.
 It is most likely to have taken the form of persistent non-attendance at supervisions or other compulsory University or College classes and/or long-term failure to produce written work for supervisors or to complete required assignments.
 It could also take the form of behaviour that is seriously disruptive of a student’s own, or of other students’, capacity to study.
 The College might also consider such a course of action appropriate where a student is at serious risk of harm and the College cannot guarantee their safety.